EliAndrewC/l7r/setting/l7r.md

 - Gaheris continued his father's work renovating the Temple of the 7 Fortunes for a time.
 However, he apparently scaled back the scope of work or possibly canceled it outright after some amount of work was completed.
 He has evidently said something like, "I used to consider Moto Darqan a wise and prudent man, but from his speeches and sermons, it has become evident to me that he does not possess complete understanding and that his comprehension is but small."
 It's unclear what precisely Moto Darqan has said or done to shrink Gaheris' opinion of him.

-Some combination of these things, perhaps along with some unknown family drama, seems to have led to Moto Davaajav to leave and take up residence in Ulan Bator ("Red Hero").
+Some combination of these things, perhaps along with some unknown family drama, seems to have led Moto Davaajav to leave and take up residence in Ulan Bator ("Red Hero").
 It's unclear what precise insult he offered to Gaheris, though he is known to have publicly criticized his nephew.
 Gaheris evidently took a small force of his closest friends and retainers to Ulan Bator and killed his uncle.
 He ordered the inhabitants of the settlement measured against the lynchpin, and then ordered the settlement razed to the ground, such that "a man can ride through the town on horseback at full speed in the darkness of night without stumbling".
 The survivors were resettled in Karakoru.

 Many of the buildings razed were farmhouses, but this appears to have not violated the Yassa.
 Even those who have criticized the kuraldai as being overly lenient on the Moto do not seem to have taken issue with this - it's unclear why these buildings were not protected.